unclesp1d3r/ghost_shell/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/unclesp1d3r/ghost_shell)
 ![Maintenance](https://img.shields.io/maintenance/yes/2022)

-This project implements a simple reverse shell that communicates over a TCP connection and encrypts all data using AES encryption.
+This project implements a secure shell client and server using the ChaCha20Poly1305 encryption algorithm.
 The encryption key is derived from a password passed on the command line.

+## Requirements

+Rust (1.48 or later)

 ## Building and Running